Criminal Defense Attorneys in Auburn Alabama

-If you have been arrested for DUI or any felony or misdemeanor in Alabama state or federal court, your first call should be to an aggressive, effective criminal defense attorney.
+If you have been arrested for a DUI, drug possession, theft, or any felony or misdemeanor in Alabama state or federal court, your first call should be to an aggressive, effective criminal defense attorney.

 If you are arrested anywhere in Opelika, Auburn and throughout Lee County, contact Alsobrook Jackson, Attorneys at Law for a free, confidential consultation about your arrest and how we can help.

 Call us today at 334-737-3718